Fine-Tuning Phi-2 with LoRA and QLoRA

 print(tokenizer.decode(output[0], skip_special_tokens=True))

-The base model rambles — it invents a "puzzle" about writing descriptions instead of producing one.
+Here, we can see the base model ramble.
+It invents a puzzle about writing descriptions instead of producing one.
 It clearly does not follow our format.
 That is what fine-tuning fixes.

 Configuring LoRA

-Attach a LoRA adapter, targeting Phi-2's attention and feed-forward projection modules:
+We attach a LoRA adapter.
+It targets Phi-2's attention and feed-forward projection modules:

 PYTHON